RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 [1]: https://freesound.org/
 [2]: https://essentia.upf.edu/

-TheAudio  Mosaicing technique  aims  to  reconstruct  a  target  audio  usingframes of a source audio.
+The Audio  Mosaicing technique aims to reconstruct a  target audio using frames of a source audio.
 The reconstructed sound uses frames from the source preserving characteristic of the target sound.

 ## Getting Started